e-tony/covid-19/README.md

 # Covid-19 Dataset Search

 This repository contains the source code used to create the [Covid-19 AI-powered search](https://covid.curiosity.ai/#/home).
 The data in the website comes from the [COVID-19 Open Research Dataset Challenge (CORD-19) Kaggle challenge](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks?taskId=561).
 This website uses our AI-enabled graph and search technology to enable you to explore the dataset using machine-learning-based synonyms and find similar papers using word and graph embeddings.
+You can check more details on our accompanying [blog post](https://medium.com/curiosity-ai/curiositys-covid-19-research-tool-63485e29472b).

 ![](https://raw.githubusercontent.com/curiosity-ai/covid-19/master/assets/similar-papers.png)